You are here

 The district recognizes that some employees with a communicable disease, as defined by law, may be able to attend to their customary employment duties without creating a risk of transmission of the illness to the students or other employees.
 The district also recognizes that there may be a greater risk of transmission of some communicable diseases for some employees with certain conditions than for other employees infected with the same disease.

-Employees with a communicable disease will be allowed to perform their customary employment duties, provided they are able to perform the essential functions of their position and their presence does not pose a direct threat.
-A direct threat occurs when an individual poses a significant risk of substantial harm to him/herself or others, and the risk cannot be reduced below the direct threat level through reasonable accommodations.
+Employees with a communicable disease will be allowed to perform their customary employment duties, provided they are able to perform the essential functions of their position and their presence does not pose a substantial risk of illness or transmission to students or other employees.
+The term "communicable disease" will mean an infectious or contagious disease spread from person to person, or animal to person, or as defined by law.

 Prevention and control of communicable diseases is included in the school district's blood-borne pathogens exposure control plan.
 The procedures will include scope and application, definitions, exposure control, methods of compliance, universal precautions, vaccination, post-exposure evaluation, follow-up, communication of hazards to employees and record keeping.
 This plan is reviewed annually by the superintendent and school nurse.